Nick-ThP/portfolio/README.md

 https://www.codecademy.com/learn/paths/front-end-engineer-career-path

 It is *intended* to be made without frameworks utilizing only vanilla coding.
-This README is also part of learning and following web development best practice.
+This README is also part of learning and following web development best practices in relation to Git and GitHub.

 Thank you for reading.